 This brief essay addresses the question of relative institutional advantage in cases where both competitive harm and harm to innovation are relevant but patent and antitrust approaches differ widely and are likely to reach different conclusions.

 Hovenkamp, Herbert J., "Institutional Advantage in Competition and Innovation Policy" (2013).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1843.